 The Company accounts for real estate acquisitions as either an asset acquisition or a business combination.
 Under either model, the Company identifies and determines the fair value of any assets acquired, liabilities assumed and any noncontrolling interest in the acquiree.
 Typical assets acquired and liabilities assumed include land, building, furniture, fixtures and equipment, debt and identified intangible assets and liabilities, consisting of the value of above or below market leases and in-place leases.
 The Company utilizes various sources to determine fair value, including its own analysis of recently acquired and existing comparable properties in its portfolio and other market data.
 Consideration for acquisitions is typically in the form of cash unless otherwise disclosed.
 For a business combination, the Company records the assets acquired and liabilities assumed based on the fair value of each respective item.
 For an asset acquisition, the purchase price is allocated based on the relative fair value of the net assets.
-The Company expenses all applicable acquisition costs for a business combination and capitalizes all applicable acquisition costs for an asset acquisition.
-The Company expects that acquisitions of individual operating communities will generally be asset acquisitions.
+The Company expenses all applicable acquisition costs for a business combination and capitalizes all applicable acquisition costs for an asset acquisitions.